imccart/ACA-Decision-Support/README.md

 - [Carolina Region Empirical Economics Day (CREED) Presentation, 2021](finals/creed/creed-202105.html) This is a presentation for the CREED conference from May 2021.

+- [American Society of Health Economists, 2021](finals/ashecon/ashecon-202106.html) This is a presentation for ASHEcon in June 2021.